 Seed Saving Logistics

-Prior to saving your seed, locate a cool, dark place in your home where you can store them.
+Prior to saving seed, locate a cool, dark place in your home where you can store your seeds.
 Seeds prefer low humidity for long-term storage.
 While it depends on the type of plant, properly-stored seeds may last for 3 or more years.
-I would not recommend refrigerator storage unless you have humidity control or an airtight container for storage.
-Seed drying should occur in a dry place with high air circulation and low light.
+You can store seeds in the refrigerator, but if you do, they must be in an airtight container to protect them from humidity.
+You'll need a dry place with high air circulation and low light for drying your seeds before storing them.

 Plan to keep good records for each seed batch.
-I suggest you include:
+We suggest you include:

 - variety name and species